-The Group does not have a formalised professional development programme for the Board.
-The shareholder representative development is carried out at the shareholder level, and the Board composition is decided to balance the needs of the business.
-The chairman reviews Board effectiveness through regular review sessions as do the shareholders.
-The Group does not currently carry out a formal annual evaluation of the performance of the Board, its Subcommittees, the Chairman, or individual Directors.
+HS1 does not have a formalised professional development programme for the Board, the shareholder representative development is carried out at the shareholder level and the Board composition is decided to balance the needs of the business.
+The chairman reviews Board effectiveness through regular review sessions and HS1 does not currently carry out an annual evaluation of the performance of the Board as do the shareholders, its Subcommittees, the Chairman, or individual Directors.
 The Board will consider the appropriateness of an annual effectiveness review in the coming year.